Inverse scattering for the fractional Schr\"{o}dinger equation: Introduction

 Then $V_1=V_2$. \end{thm}

+\begin{rem} The restriction $d\ge 3$ comes from the method of proof.
+In particular, we use the $L^p$-$L^q$ resolvent estimates for the fractional Helmholtz operator in the form available in \cite{HYZ}, which are stated for dimensions $d\ge 3$.
+Our choice of admissible exponents and the decay argument in the uniqueness proof are based on this framework.
+We expect that an analogue in dimension $d=2$ may also hold, but it would require a separate analysis of the resolvent estimates and the far-field asymptotics, which is beyond the scope of the present paper. \end{rem}

+\begin{rem} The range $\frac{d}{d+1}<s<\frac d2$ is technical and comes from the $L^p$-$L^q$ resolvent estimates used in the proof.
+The lower bound is essential for our argument, since we need admissible exponents $p,q$ such that

+while for $0<s<\frac{d}{d+1}$ the required uniform resolvent estimates fail; see \cite{HYZ}.
+We expect the uniqueness result to remain true in a larger range, possibly for all $s>\frac12$, but this would require different techniques. \end{rem}

 The potential recovery using far-field data in classical case has been studied, see e.g.~\cite{liu2015determining}.
-In the fractional case, most of the work are about the fractional Calder\'on problem with boundary measurement, for example, \cites{GSU20, ghosh2021non, GRSU20, bhattacharyya2021inverse, GU2021calder} and references therein.
+In the fractional case, most of the work is about the fractional Calder\'on problem with boundary measurement, for example, \cites{GSU20, ghosh2021non, GRSU20, bhattacharyya2021inverse, GU2021calder} and references therein.
 In this work, we study the inverse scattering problem, with the measurement being the far-field pattern.
 Furthermore, in the system we study, there is a frequency parameter $k^{2s}$, which makes the behavior of the solution different from that of the fractional Calder\'on problem.
 As we finalize the paper, we notice the recent work \cite{uhlmann2025recovering} that deals with the $s = 1/2$ case with scattering matrix as their data.
-They can recover potential of radial case up to some smooth error.
-Comparing to their work, we are based on $(p,q)$-type estimate for the fractional resolvent, and our unique recovery result is precise.
+They can recover the potential in the radial case up to some smooth error.
+Compared to their work, our approach relies on a $(p,q)$-type estimate for the fractional resolvent, and our unique recovery result is precise.